 There are inscriptions found in a physcian’s tomb in Egypt that suggests that this is where it may have originated from.

-By working on the reflexes of the feet, it helps to release any blockages in the body and helps to put the whole person back into a natural balanced state.

-## 2

-There are inscriptions found in a physcian’s tomb in Egypt that suggests that this is where it may have originated from.

 By working on the reflexes of the feet, it helps to put the whole person back into a natural balanced state.